Yoka0014/ACG2025-reference-implementation/README.md

 ```

 **Parameter Descriptions:**
-- `NumEpisodes`: Number of episodes.
-The number of games to run in TD learning.
+- `NumEpisodes`: The number of games to run in TD learning.
-- `NumInitialRandomMoves`: Number of initial random moves.
-The number of random moves at the start of each game.
+- `NumInitialRandomMoves`: The number of random moves at the start of each game.
-- `LearningRate`: Learning rate.
-The learning rate for weight updates in TD learning (0 to 1).
+- `LearningRate`: The learning rate for weight updates in TD learning (positive real number).
-- `DiscountRate`: Discount rate.
-The discount rate for future rewards (0 to 1).
+- `DiscountRate`: The discount rate for future rewards (0 to 1).
-- `InitialExplorationRate`: Initial exploration rate.
-The exploration rate of ε-greedy policy at the start of learning.
+- `InitialExplorationRate`: The exploration rate of ε-greedy policy at the start of learning.
-- `FinalExplorationRate`: Final exploration rate.
-The exploration rate of ε-greedy policy at the end of learning.
+- `FinalExplorationRate`: The exploration rate of ε-greedy policy at the end of learning.
 - `EligibilityTraceFactor`: Eligibility trace factor.
 The λ parameter of TD(λ) (0 to 1).
 - `HorizonCutFactor`: Horizon cut factor.
-Parameter related to search termination.
 - `TCLFactor`: TCL factor.
 Parameter related to Temporal Coherence Learning.
 - `WeightsFileName`: Weights file name.
 Base name for files that save weights after learning.
 - `SaveWeightsInterval`: Weights save interval.
 Saves weights every specified number of episodes.
-- `SaveOnlyLatestWeights`: Save only latest weights.
-When true, keeps only the latest weights file.
+- `SaveOnlyLatestWeights`: Whether to keep only the latest weights file (true) or all saved weights files (false).

 #### 5.4.
 Self-Play Learning Configuration File (`selfplay_config.json`)